 We arrived in Munich and drove 75 minutes to Ruhpolding.
 This small town is famous for hosting the World Biathlon Championships not once, but four times.
 It’s nestled in the German Alps and offers the most incredible views, not to mention the array of outdoor activities at your doorstep.
 As our home-base for four-nights, Ruhpolding is the ideal location to explore the nearby Berchtesgaden National Park, Lake Chiemsee and Salzburg in Austria.

-Luckily we found the most amazing Airbnb – a traditional alpine chalet.
+We stayed in a 1-bedroom traditional alpine chalet.
 The interior features traditional alpine elements mixed with contemporary furnishings.
 The white pine wooden walls and exposed beams with sloped ceilings and skylights.
 Click here to book your stay.

 The best places to go…